What Is Codeine?

 People with a history of codeine use or addiction have a high risk of overdose.
 A codeine overdose can be fatal and is considered dangerous.
 When codeine metabolizes to morphine, it can result in severe respiratory distress.

 Depressed breathing can deprive the brain of oxygen.
 Long-term decreased oxygen deprivation or complete oxygen deprivation for more than five minutes can cause permanent brain damage.

 It is important to seek emergency medical attention if a person taking codeine seems to be struggling to breathe or shows any of the following symptoms:

-Seeking medical services is important because, without intervention, a codeine overdose can result in heart attack, stroke, seizures, coma, and even death.
+Seeking medical services is essential because, without intervention, a codeine overdose can result in heart attack, stroke, seizures, coma, and even death.

-Since codeine abuse can lead to physical dependence, a person dependent on codeine will experience withdrawal symptoms when not taking the drug.
-Codeine withdrawal can be quite uncomfortable, and in some cases, incredibly painful.
+Since codeine use can lead to physical dependence, a person dependent on codeine will experience withdrawal symptoms when not taking the drug.
+Codeine withdrawal can be quite uncomfortable and, in some cases, incredibly painful.

 Codeine withdrawal symptoms, like other opioid withdrawal symptoms, are very similar to severe flu-like symptoms.

 In addition to muscle and body aches, vomiting, and diarrhea, a person experiencing codeine withdrawals may also have some of the following symptoms:

 The physical and flu-like side effects typically continue for about seven days, while the behavioral and emotional withdrawal symptoms can last for months after the last dose of codeine.